leifaj/bts-memes/README.md

 ### POST (Not Public)
-- This request creates a new meme to store in MongoDB.
-In the example, a new meme is created with a form.
+- A POST request creates a new meme to store in MongoDB.
+In this example, a new meme is created with a form.
 <img src="./public/assets/add-demo.gif" width="75%">

 ### DELETE (Not Public)
-- This request deletes a meme from MongoDB.
-In the example, a meme is deleted with a button.
+- A DELETE request deletes a meme from MongoDB.
+In this example, a meme is deleted with a button.
 <img src="./public/assets/delete-demo.gif" width="75%">